qdm12/hbc/README.md

 Thanks to **Dr. Wei Dai** (Imperial College London) for introducing me to homomorphic encryption

-Thanks to **Christian Bodt** (Coinplus) for teaching the basics of cryptography and security, as well as useful coding skills.
+Thanks to **Christian Bodt** (Coinplus) for teaching me the basics of cryptography and security, as well as useful coding skills.

-Thanks to **Alexandra Rouhana** for her useful discussions which helped overcoming some design restrictions.
+Thanks to **Alexandra Rouhana** for her useful discussions that helped me figure out how to overcome some design restrictions.

 Thanks to **Wei Dai** from the Vernam Group at Worcester Polytechnic Institute for keeping me updated with the status of CuHE.